 Outstanding tools go way deeper than css.
 They require understanding the real causality, motivations, anxieties, the real job people are trying to do when they choose to use a specific tool or another.
 Digging in, understanding the real job, and building the tools which let others get it done with that little twinkle in their eye - that's what I love doing.
 That's why I love writing software.

 Get in Touch

-I'm always down to get coffee.
+I'm always down to discuss ideas.
 Email here: [email protected]